If you have any questions, please feel free to contact the shelter. Please check back frequently for updates!!!

 You must submit an application via saugertiesanimalshelter.com and once approved we will contact you to schedule an appointment.

-Before submitting an application, please be sure to let your references know that we will be calling and give your veterinarian permission to speak with us.
+Please be sure to let your references know that we will be calling and give your veterinarian permission to speak with us.
+Failure to do so will result in your application not being processed.

 Adoption Fees